Ben Simmons fires back at 'online bulls–t’ before Clippers debut

 Ben Simmons was effective as the Nets' starting point guard after the team traded Dennis Schroder earlier this season.
 He averaged 7.7 points, 4.7 rebounds and 7.6 assists over his last 14 appearances with Brooklyn.
 The former No. 1 pick built upon that momentum during his Clippers debut on Thursday.

-Simmons posted 12 points on 4-of-5 shooting with seven rebounds, six assists, three steals and a block in 27 minutes as Los Angeles overcame a 20-point deficit to defeat the Utah Jazz.
+Simmons posted 12 points on 4-of-5 shooting with seven rebounds, six assists, three steals and a block in 27 minutes as Los Angeles overcame a 20-point deficit to defeat the Utah Jazz in overtime, 120-116.
 The performance marked his ninth time scoring in double figures in 34 appearances this season.

 “We were just getting a feel for how they were playing us [with Ben] and getting a feel for how he would be able to play with us,” Tyronn Lue told the Athletic's Law Murray.
 “It was new for us.
 I thought he did a great job.
 Just reading the game, his IQ, making the right play, [going] aggressive to the basket.
 I thought he was really good for us.”